Appeal procedure before the European Patent Office: Enlarged Board of Appeal

-In addition to the Boards of Appeal (i.e., the Technical Boards of Appeal and the Legal Board of Appeal), the European Patent Office also has an "Enlarged Board of Appeal" (sometimes abbreviated "EBoA" or "EBA").
+In addition to the Boards of Appeal, i.e. the Technical Boards of Appeal (TBA), the Legal Board of Appeal, and the Disciplinary Board of Appeal, the European Patent Office also has an "Enlarged Board of Appeal" (sometimes abbreviated "EBoA" or "EBA").
 The Enlarged Board of Appeal does not constitute an additional level of jurisdiction in the classical sense.
 It is fundamentally a legal instance in charge of deciding on points of law, and has the four following functions.

 The first two functions of the Enlarged Board of Appeal are to make decisions or to issue opinions when the case law of the Boards of Appeal becomes inconsistent or when an important point of law arises, either upon a referral from a Board of Appeal (first function of the Enlarged Board of Appeal), in which case the Enlarged Board issues a decision, or upon a referral from the President of the EPO (second function of the Enlarged Board of Appeal), in which case the Enlarged Board issues an opinion.
 Its purpose is to ensure uniform application of the European Patent Convention and to clarify or interpret important points of law in relation to the European Patent Convention.
 When fulfilling these two functions, the Enlarged Board of Appeal is composed of seven members, five legally qualified members and two technical members.
 The referral of a question of law by a Board of Appeal to the Enlarged Board of Appeal is fairly similar to a referral by a national court to the European Court of Justice.

 The third function of the Enlarged Board of Appeal is to examine petitions for review of decisions of the Boards of Appeal.
 The third function is relatively recent.
 It is indeed only since December 2007 and the entry into force of the EPC 2000, the revised European Patent Convention, that a petition for review of a decision of a Board may be filed, albeit on limited grounds.

 The fourth function is to propose the removal from office of a member of the boards of appeal.
 Under Article 23(1) EPC, a member of the Enlarged Board or of a Board of Appeal may not be removed from office during the five-year term of appointment, other than on serious grounds and if the "Administrative Council, on a proposal from the Enlarged Board of Appeal, takes a decision to this effect."
 The Enlarged Board has been requested on three occasions to propose the removal from office of the same Board member, but did so in none of these cases.